grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01-browser/01-close.md

 Closes the browser and all of its pages (if any were opened).

-The Browser object itself is considered to be disposed and cannot be used anymore.
+The Browser object cannot be used anymore and is considered disposed of.